nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 }
 ```

 This shows the Address associated with the Financing Service Key.
+Make a note of the Address as it will be used to fund the account.

 This Address can be obtained using the `Get Address` endpoint, which requests the address from the Financing Service.